-They understand that providers have never heard of Lasso, and they're able to explain the Lasso product and also the CMS guidelines that go with it.
+They understand that providers have never heard of Lasso Healthcare, and they're able to explain the Lasso Healthcare product.

 If a Doctor or Hospital Still Refuses to Accept Lasso Healthcare's MSA

-If the provider has called the number on the back of the Lasso ID card and still refuses to accept it, it's time to escalate.
+If the provider has called the number on the back of the Lasso ID card and still refuses to accept it, your client will need to see a different provider.

 Once the Doctor Accepts Lasso, How Does the Claims Process Work?

-Once the doctor or hospital has recognized Lasso Healthcare's MSA and understands the CMS guidelines, they will start the claims process.
+Once the doctor or hospital has recognized Lasso Healthcare's MSA and understands how it works, they will start the claims process.

-Lasso has come up with a series of 5 easy steps to help us understand how claims work:
+Lasso Healthcare has come up with a series of five easy steps to help us understand how claims work: